jskherman/jsk-lecnotes/template.typ

   // The title of the lecture notes
   title: "Lecture Notes Title",

-  // The short-title is shown in the running header
+  // The short_title is shown in the running header
-  short-title: none, // string
+  short_title: none, // string

   // The description of the lecture notes; is optional.
 Example:
   // description: [A template for lecture notes]